Nonlinear BSDEs with two optional Doob's class barriers satisfying weak Mokobodzki's condition and extended Dynkin games: Introduction

 Finally, we show that further regularity assumptions on barriers $L,U$ allow one to indicate saddle points for nonlinear Dynkin games.
 For any stopping time $\theta\le T$ set:

 and

-{\bf Proof techniques and relations of main results to the existing literature.} First, note that Mokobodzki's condition, additionally to (WM), requires from the semimartingale $X$, lying between the barriers, some integrability of its finite variation and martingale part (depending on the authors you may find different integrability conditions for the process $X$, nonetheless it is always assumed to be at least the difference of positive supermartingales).
+First, note that Mokobodzki's condition, additionally to (WM), requires from the semimartingale $X$, lying between the barriers, some integrability of its finite variation and martingale part (depending on the authors you may find different integrability conditions for the process $X$, nonetheless it is always assumed to be at least the difference of positive supermartingales).
 This additional requirement is the reason why the complete separation condition \eqref{cond1} does not imply Mokobodzki's condition.
 The fact that \eqref{cond1} implies {\em weak Mokobodzki's condition} is an easy calculation and may be found e.g. in \cite{Topolewski} and \cite{HH1} (in the case of continuous barriers).
-Reflected BSDEs with condition \eqref{cond1} imposed on the barriers have been considered in many papers (see \cite{BY,BL,HH,HHd,HHO,Hassairi,EHW,Topolewski}).
+Reflected BSDEs with condition \eqref{cond1} imposed on the barriers have been considered in many papers (see \cite{BY,BL,EHW,HH,HHO,HHd,Hassairi,Topolewski}).
 In the papers \cite{BL}, \cite{HH} and \cite{HHO}, $L^2$-data and sublinear growth of the generator with respect to $Y$-variable are required.
 In \cite{HHd} authors considered bounded data and continuous generator with quadratic-growth with respect to $Z$-variable.
-Some results for RBSDEs with generators subject to sublinear growth with respect to $Y$-variable are described also in \cite{BY,Hassairi} ($L^1$-data) and \cite{EHW} ($L^p$-data, $p\in(1,2)$). $L^1$-data and generator being merely monotone and continuous with respect to $Y$-variable was considered in \cite{Topolewski}.
+Some results for RBSDEs with generators subject to sublinear growth with respect to $Y$-variable are described also in \cite{BY,Hassairi} ($L^1$-data) and \cite{EHW} ($L^p$-data, $p\in(1,2)$). $L^1$-data and generator being merely monotone and continuous with respect to $Y$-variable were considered in \cite{Topolewski}.

 In all the mentioned papers (besides \cite{HHd}), the method of local solutions and pasting local solutions, introduced by Hamad\`ene and Hassani in \cite{HH}, has been applied to achieve the existence for underlying RBSDEs.
 This method is rather complicated, and this is perhaps the reason why the development of theory of RBSDEs with barriers satisfying complete separation condition is far from being satisfactory.
 The second drawback of the method is that it is based on the penalization scheme which is not available for RBSDEs with optional barriers.
 In \cite{kl}, the author proposed a different method which applies to RBSDEs with barriers satisfying even more general than \eqref{cond1} {\em weak Mokobodzki's condition} (WM).
 We call this method {\em localization procedure}.
 The advantage of the method is its simplicity and wide applicability.
 The method is based on the following simple observation: for any {\em chain} $(\tau_k)$, i.e. non-decreasing sequence of stopping times satisfying